-As you’re probably aware already, the compression part of such shorts refers to that super tight aspect of the garment that’s made from a spandex-type material.
-When it comes to shorts, this usually either sits on the inside of a two-part short, like built-in underwear inside a more loose outer fabric, or it can be what the short is made up of in its entirety.
+As you’re probably aware, the compression part of such shorts refers to the super tight aspect of the garment made from a spandex-type material.
+When it comes to shorts, this usually either sits on the inside of a two-part short, like built-in underwear inside a more loose outer fabric, or it can be what the short is entirely made up of.

 They might be almost impossible to get on, but once you’ve slipped into and tried out some good quality compression shorts, you’ll almost immediately understand their benefits.
 They’ll also help keep you warm when exercising in the great outdoors during those chillier months.